abdulhakkeempa/marketing-mix-modeling/assignment_2/README.md

 ## Marketing Mix Modeling with Mediation

 This repository contains code and analysis for Marketing Mix Modeling (MMM) on a 2-year weekly dataset.
-We explain Revenue as a function of marketing spend, direct-response levers, pricing, and seasonality, while respecting the Google-as-mediator assumption.
+I use Revenue as a function of marketing spend, direct-response levers, pricing, and seasonality, while respecting the Google-as-mediator assumption.

 ### Data Preprocessing
 - Handled weekly data (104 weeks).